 Canadians are polite and community-oriented people who encourage foreigners to retain and share their own cultural practices.
 Their manners are similar to those found in America and Britain, and Canada also has a reputation as one of the safest countries on earth.
 The nation’s easygoing attitude makes it a fantastic place to study for international students of any background.

 Food and Cuisine

-Most universities offer on-campus housing, with first-year students often prioritised for rooms.
-These are dormitory style dwellings which may or may not come with shared amenities such as kitchens or bathrooms.
-Students who are uncomfortable with the idea of living in a mixed sex area should inform the university of their requirements prior to reserving a room.
+Most universities offer on-campus housing, with first-year students often prioritized for rooms.
+These are dormitory-style dwellings that may or may not come with shared amenities such as kitchens or bathrooms.
+Students who are uncomfortable with the idea of living in a mixed-sex area should inform the university of their requirements prior to reserving a room.
 Off-campus housing is also available in the form of family placement or private rentals.

 Cost of Studying/Living for International Students